readmeio/oas/packages/oas-normalize/README.md

 Validate a given API definition.
 This supports Swagger 2.0 and OpenAPI 3.x API definitions, as well as Postman 2.x collections.

-Please note that if you've supplied a Postman collection to the library it will **always** be converted to OpenAPI, using [@readme/postman-to-openapi](https://npm.im/@readme/postman-to-openapi), and we will only validate resulting OpenAPI definition.

 ```ts
 try {
   await oas.validate();